dineshpinto/orderbook-delta-bot/README.md

 | `write_to_file`   | Store positions in a csv file for further analysis (default: positions.csv) |

 ## TODO
-- [ ] Use Kelly criterion for order sizing
+- [ ] Use Kelly criterion for order sizing (probabilities can be estimated from prior analysis)
-- [ ] Use dynamic take profit and stop loss based on predictive analysis
+- [ ] Use dynamic take profit and stop loss based on market movement
 - [ ] Perform spectral analysis with wider timeframes to identify optimal market conditions
+- [ ] Switch to websockets API for reduced data query lag

 ## Disclaimer
 This project is only for educational purposes.
 There is no guarantee of the accuracy of the output data.
 Do not make